motanelson/format.disk/README.md

 please do not try to format a disket or a device than is not compatible id .img format this will damage the floppy disk

+1/2 track will format the floppy disk to damage the magnetic face